-In November 2015, the FASB issued ASU 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes", which will require entities to present deferred tax assets ("DTA") and deferred tax liabilities ("DTL") as non-current in a classified balance sheet.
-The ASU simplifies the current guidance, which requires entities to separately present DTA and DTL as current and non-current in a classified balance sheet.
-For public companies, the amendments in this ASU are effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-The Company has not yet adopted this update and does not expect that adoption will have a material effect on its consolidated financial statements.
+In November 2015, the FASB issued ASU 2015-17, "Balance Sheet Classification of Deferred Taxes," which will require entities to present deferred tax assets ("DTAs") and deferred tax liabilities ("DTLs") as non-current in a classified balance sheet.
+The ASU simplifies the current guidance, which requires entities to separately present DTAs and DTLs as current and non-current in a classified balance sheet.
+The Company has early adopted this update in the first quarter of fiscal year 2017.
+The Company adopted this update on a prospective basis and did not change the presentation of the comparative period.